Increased productivity, safety and security in farming operations

 - Motion Detection: Emergency mode is triggered along with the sender's user ID when the radio is vigorously shaken or swung for a period exceeding a pre-set time, indicating that the user is running to or from an incident.
 GPS-equipped radios can additionally send the user's location (GPS coordinates) to the farm office using software such as KAS-10 and KAS-20 AVL and Dispatch suites.

-NEXEDGE NXDN and DMR radios equipped with GPS can additionally be programmed to send location information to the farm office using software such as KAS-10 or KAS-20 AVL and Dispatch suites so that the user at risk can be located quickly and response times reduced.
+NEXEDGE NXDN and DMR radios equipped with GPS can additionally be programmed to send location information to the farm office using software such as KAS-10 or KAS-20 AVL and Dispatch suites, allowing the user at risk to be located quickly and response times to be reduced.

-Remote Monitor allows the farm office staff to listen in to a radio through its microphone in situations where an alarm is activated, and the radio user cannot respond.
-This provides the Farm Manager with the intelligence to assess a situation in real-time and to quickly initiate an appropriate response.
+Remote Monitor allows the farm office staff to listen to a radio through its microphone in situations where an alarm is activated and the radio user cannot respond.
+This provides the Farm Manager with the intelligence to assess a situation in real time and quickly initiate an appropriate response.

 EXCEPTIONAL AUDIO QUALITY EVEN IN NOISY ENVIRONMENTS